celestiaorg/docs/docs/developers/cosmwasm-contract-interaction.md

-# Contract Interaction on Cosmwasm with Celestia
+# Contract Interaction on CosmWasm with Celestia
 <!-- markdownlint-disable MD013 -->

 In the previous steps, we have stored our Smart Contract `txhash` in an